CAFxX/static_asset_server/README.md

 Notes:

 - WebP → WebP is not ✅ because we don't perform any optimization, so the original file is used.
-- GIF/WebP → AVIF is ✅⏳ because only non-animated images are supported.
+- GIF/WebP → AVIF and WebP → JPEG-XL is ✅⏳ because only non-animated images are supported.

 ### Other asset optimizations